top of page

 Offer your customer a discount code to invite friends to use your products and services.
 The discount code should give both the old and new customer a small discount (doesn’t have to be equal) – think about the referral program Uber and Airbnb runs.

 The best way to nurture advocacy, though, is to offer such excellent user experience throughout the funnel that users can’t help but tell their friends.
 Ensure you offer prompt responses to inquiries and follow up to ask about their experience with your product (on email).
-If you make a customer feel good about their decisions, they’ll tell everyone they know!
+If you make a customer feel good about their decisions, they’ll tell everyone they know.

 In Conclusion